Our long-time proven Seasonal Timing Strategy™ (STS).

 For years our subscribers have been raving about what our STS has done for their financial health, as well as their mental health (by avoiding the stress of periodic large losses).

 But sometimes a non-subscriber thinks he or she has discovered a flaw, and says, "Your STS doesn't work.
-It under-performed the market in 2003, 2006, and 2009."
+It under-performed the market in 2003, 2006, and 2009, and 2013."
 A few financial columnists have also written that "The market's seasonal pattern is an iffy thing.
 Sometimes it doesn't work."

 Those are off the top of the head observations made with no research or fact-checking involved.

-Yes, it's true that STS did not outperform the market in 2003, 2006, or 2009.
+Yes, it's true that STS did not outperform the market in 2003, 2006, 2009, and 2013.
 But you know what?
-There is no strategy (nor even the world's best-known investors or money-managers) that beat the market in every individual year.
+There is no strategy (nor even the world's best-known investors or money-managers) that beats the market in every individual year.
 Buy and hold investors have certainly learned that the hard way.

 Meanwhile, when the market on a buy and hold basis periodically has bad years it has serious losses.
 Just look at the individual years of 2000, 2001, 2002, 2008 in the table at the top.
 Most of those losses take place in the market's unfavorable season and so are avoided by seasonal investors.
 Yet in the great bull market year of 1999 our STS strategy also outperformed both the Dow and S&P 500.